 A Joe Dante movie always like a conflict — a battle between blockbuster and personal statement, led by a filmmaker with keen commercial instinct, yet the heart of a non-conformist.
 Through it all, one walks away with the feeling that while the film itself may have some rough edges, there’s a true love for moviemaking (heck, movies themselves) at the core.
 That makes perfect sense — before Dante was in the industry, he wrote opinionated mini-reviews for the Castle of Frankenstein magazine.
 After apprenticing as an editor for Roger Corman, he directed Piranha and The Howling, the latter a film that is a veritable love letter to the history of werewolves on film wrapped within a postmodernist take on them.
 Again, always that juxtaposition.

-Perhaps Dante’s biggest monetary — if not critical — success was 1984’s Gremlins, which is covered in great detail within this tome, as is its 1990 sequel, Gremlins 2: The New Batch.
-But for the purpose of this article, please indulge some backstory: the former is a cute and cuddly big budget affair on one hand; an incredibly dark, depressing and borderline horror film on the other.
+Perhaps Dante’s biggest monetary — if not critical — success was 1984’s Gremlins, as is its 1990 sequel, Gremlins 2: The New Batch.
+The former is a cute and cuddly big budget affair on one hand; an incredibly dark, depressing and borderline horror film on the other.
 There aren’t many family pleasing films that detail father figures dying in chimneys and left unfound for months, after all.
 And the latter is sequel that does everything but scream at the viewer that sequels are inferior cash grabs devoid of art while simultaneously throwing everything that Dante and a fleet of the most talented FX guys and animators can invent at the screen, including Chuck Jones coming out of retirement and an insane Hulk Hogan cameo (look, any movie where Paul Bartel asks for the Hulkster’s help dealing with unruly Gremlins in a movie theater demands numerous rewatches).

 1998’s Small Soldiers is, on the surface, all about war.
 And again — it’s a picture at war with itself.
 GloboTech Industries — no relation to GloboChem, despite David Cross’s appearance in the film — has acquired the Heartland Toy Company.
 CEO Gil Mars (Dennis Leary) demands toys that play back, so he selects two toylines — Irwin Wayfair’s (the aforementioned David Cross) Gorgonites and Larry Benson’s (Jay Mohr) Commando Elite — and combines them into one storyline of forces at war with one another.
 Thanks to a tight deadline, safety testing is ignored and Benson uses GloboTech’s overly powerful X1000 microprocessor to be part of the toys — which makes them self-aware.
 Trivia note — the stolen password that Benson uses is Gizmo, a reference, of course, to Gremlins.